dqops/dqo/docs/examples/data-completeness/detect-null-values.md

 - error: 10
 - fatal: 15

-If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/definition-of-data-quality-checks/index.md).
+If you want to learn more about checks and threshold levels, please refer to the [DQOps concept section](../../dqo-concepts/definition-of-data-quality-checks/index.md).

 **VALUE**